-Salary negotiations are often quite tricky in executive search.
+Salary negotiations are often a somewhat dynamic phase in executive searches.

-First, clients vary widely when they outline target salaries.
-Some carefully lay out the compensation band for a given position, while others go so far as to suggest they will pay whatever it takes to hire the right person.
-Some are sincere while others are not.
-Salary ranges are material for us since we can recruit the very best person we can find at the salary the client wants to pay, or we can recruit the very best person we can find, period.
-At the end of the day, organizations share the goal of hiring the highest caliber candidate at the lowest compensation possible.
+First, clients vary widely in outlining target salaries.
+Some carefully lay out the compensation band for a given position, while others go so far as to suggest they will pay ‘whatever it takes’ to hire the right person.
+Some are sincere, others not so much.
+Salary ranges are material for us since we can recruit the very best person we can find at the salary clients want to pay, or we can recruit the very best person we can find, period.
+At the end of the day, organizations share the goal of wanting to hire the highest caliber candidate at the lowest compensation possible.
 In recent years many jurisdictions have altered the traditional power dynamics in compensation discussions by requiring organizations to publicly disclose their compensation bands at the outset of their hiring processes.
 This is meant to enable traditionally disadvantaged, underpaid groups to enter hiring discussions from the vantage point of what the job pays rather than where they are currently paid.

 Since headhunters know that the success of an executive search hinges in part on understanding the specific push/pull dynamics at play, they try to read them carefully throughout the course of the search.
 They may even try to influence them by gently emphasizing the importance of some variables over others.
 But the headhunter has to be careful since his or her ability to act as an effective intermediary depends on the level of trust with each of the parties concerned.
 Clients must trust that the search consultant is taking steps to help them hire the right candidate at the lowest cost possible while candidates must also trust that the headhunter’s interests include the decisions made by them.